digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/packages/implementations/changelogs/daml-finance-instrument-structuredproduct.rst

 Version 1.0.0
 *************

 - Update of SDK version and dependencies.
-LF protocol update.
+LF protocol update to support SCU.

-- Add new AutoCallable instrument.
+- New AutoCallable instrument.

 Daml.Finance.Instrument.StructuredProduct
 =========================================